NonGMOTrash/teralite/README.md

 ### Beta 2.14

+- much better intro
-- much better level completion screen
+- better level completion screen
 - added zooming to the pistol (with right click)
 - fixed return to title screen not working
 - added weapons to the level Caged making it much easier